KevinWorkman/HappyCoding/tutorials/html/_posts/2021-02-14-github-profile-readme.md

 For example, `**this**` Markdown is converted to `<strong>this</strong>` HTML, which your browser renders as bold text.
 My `README.md` file above also contains `# Hello World` which is rendered as an `<h1>` heading, and a list specified by multiple lines that start with a `-` dash.

-You can learn more about Markdown using guides like [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax) and [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
+You can learn more about Markdown using guides like [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

 Try using markdown to add a link to your Instagram feed, or to your favorite Spotify playlist.
 Try adding a picture of yourself or a screenshot of what you're working on!
-Don't forget that google is your friend: try googling "markdown images" for more resources.
+Don't forget that search engines are your friend: try searching for "markdown images" for more resources.
 Upload your changes to GitHub and double-check that they work on your profile!

 # HTML